varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 This technique proved highly effective in Modded NanoGPT when paired with a schedule that decreases weight decay to $0$ by the end of training.

 [^chen25]: [Chen et al 2025](https://arxiv.org/abs/2510.12402) *Cautious Weight Decay*
-## (5) Distributed and batched computation
+## (5) Distributed and efficient computation
 The implementation of Muon has been optimized in order to distribute the implementation over 8 devices.
-While some of these engineering tricks are interesting (e.g. batched orthogonalization), they do not represent algorithmic differences from the original form of Muon.
+First, there are several tricks used to speed up orthogonalization over the basic Newton-Schulz algorithm:
+* Parameters of the same shape are stacked together so that orthogonalization is vectorized.
+* Additionally, the attention weights `qkvo` are concatenated so that they are the same shape as MLPs.
+This allows attention and MLP weights to be stacked.
+* The Newton-Schulz iteration involves the manipulation of symmetric matrices.
+Using this fact can cut down the number of computations in half in some cases.
+Custom triton kernels have been written for these steps. [^byron]

+Second, there are a few tricks to distribute the Muon step over all the GPUs:
+* Each GPU receives an equal subset of the parameter gradients (via a reduce-scatter).
+* Each GPU processes gradients in groups.
+Each group has a "nice" number of parameters, e.g. $8$ or a power  of $2$, which is important for underlying kernels.
+* The groups are handled concurrently so that gradients are being communicated across GPUs while other gradients are being processed inside the GPUs.

 For additional information I direct you to Larry Dial's blog post [^larry2025a] and the Modded NanoGPT repo [^moddednanogpt].

+[^byron]: [Xu 2025](https://github.com/KellerJordan/modded-nanogpt/pull/109) *Triton kernels for symmetric matmul*.
+Also part of the [Dion](https://github.com/microsoft/dion) repository.
 ## (6) Implementation Notes

-> "I only trust speedruns." —Keller Jordan [^jordan24a]
+> *"The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
+I only trust speedruns."* —Keller Jordan [^jordan24a]

 [^jordan24a]: [Keller Jordan 2025](https://x.com/kellerjordan0/status/1890178773586489716) *The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
 I only trust speedruns.*